tanner-johnson2718/MEME_ETH_LAB/P2.1/README.md

 Another interesting look at the sysfs interface is through the bus dir.
 It enumerates every bus on the system and each bus contains a driver's and device's dir containing syminks to the respective driver and device sysfs entry.
 [This](https://www.kernel.org/doc/html/latest/driver-api/driver-model/bus.html) kernel doc entry describes this layout.
 This dir provides a flat layout of the device tree, grouping by bus and this is another good candiate to run the `tree` command on to get an idea of all the devices on a system.
 Finally we can also draw the conclusion that the `/sys/devices` dir is the "main" dir.
 All links to devices point into this dir.

+## `/sys/fs`

+This subdir is rather straight forward.
+For each kernel supported fs, there is a dir in `/sys/fs`.
+In each fs type there are sub dirs for the partitions containting file systems of that type, which in turn contain some stats on the files system that dir represents.

+## `/sys/module`

+Contains a dir for every module loaded on the system.
+Each module has a parameters dir with a list a parameters one can change.
+For example "kgdboc" (Kernel GDB over console) has a single parametere `/sys/module/kgdboc/parameters/kgdboc` which contains the serial console that facilitates kgdboc.

+## `/sys/kernel`

+The kernel dir really only contains two interesting subdirs:

+* irq -
+* slab -

+## `/sys/firmware`

+## `/sys/power`

+## `/sys/block`

+## `/sys/dev`

 ## `/sys/devices`

+The devices dir is a filesystem representation of the device treemodule/ contains parameter values and state information for all loaded system modules, for both builtin and loadable modules.

 # Resources